usnistgov/xslt-blender/README.md

 ## Installation

-The repository presents an entire coherent publication, with navigation, of available demonstrations, as embedded in (delivered by) a plain web site, with no back end or dynamic capability.
+The repository presents a set of web browser-based demonstrations, as embedded in (delivered by) a plain web site, with no back end or dynamic capability.

-It can be served directly and viewed on `localhost` (see below) for "clean room" use, or pushed into a Github or Gitlab Pages site (such as what you might be reading) for wide availability.
+It can be served directly and viewed on `localhost` (see below) for "clean room" use, served directly on the web, or pushed into a Github or Gitlab Pages site (such as what you might be reading), or other repository host, for wide availability.

 Demonstrations should be self-explanatory, assuming relevant background knowledge.
 Please do research or make inquiries!